Azure-Samples/swiss-llm-quickstart/azure-virtual-machine/README.md

   --tensor-parallel-size 2 \
   --dtype auto \
   --ignore-patterns "original/*/" \
-  --enforce-eager
+  --enforce-eager \
+  --host 127.0.0.1
 ```

 ## Test the Model

-To test the model, you need to open an additional SSH terminal on the VM (the first one is used to keep the FastAPI server up and running) and run the following command:
+To test the model, open an additional SSH terminal on the VM (keep the first one running the server) and run the following command.
+If you prefer to call from your local machine, you can use SSH port forwarding: `ssh -L 8000:localhost:8000 azureuser@<ip>`

 for [Apertus-8B-Instruct-2509](https://huggingface.co/swiss-ai/Apertus-8B-Instruct-2509)